copernicus-mogley/zkav.club/README.md

 Beyond being an incubator for creativity, ZK AV has evolved into a highly effective organization.
 They leverage their expertise in audiovisual production, zero-knowledge technologies, and blockchain to elevate events to new heights.
 Their commitment to collaboration and innovation truly sets them apart in the community!

 — Danika Delano, [Zcash Foundation](https://zfnd.org) Operations Director

-### Zk Av Club Foundry

-Zk Av Club Foundry — Salon and Lab is a new recurring educational livestream series.
-Each session combines topical discussions (Salon) with practical workshops (Lab), diving deep into specific aspects of emerging, often experimental, technologies.
-Foundry isn't just about watching or listening; it's about participating, learning, and shaping the future of collaborative content creation.

-Salon: Informative discussions with people who work in the field, covering everything from peer-to-peer (p2p) file sharing to community governance, from brand and design to privacy in collaborative ecosystems.

-Lab: Practical workshops where you can get your hands dirty with real-world applications, from event coverage and content creation using free open-source software (FOSS) to understanding decentralized livestreaming solutions.

-Curriculum design and production by Ryan Taylor, Aura Brito, Robmar Enoe, and Roosevelt Gordones, with additional support from autotunafish, decentralistdan, and zkSquirrel.

-Zk Av Club Foundry is made possible with [contributions from our wonderful fans](#become-a-patron) and funds from [Zcash Community Grants](https://zcashcommunitygrants.org/).

 ### Additional reading